-Remotely Operated Vehicles (ROVs) are underwater robots that enable researchers and industry professionally to visually assess underwater areas that were once unreachable or too dangerous for human access.
+Remotely Operated Vehicles (ROV) are underwater robots that enable researchers and industry professionals to visually assess underwater areas that were once unreachable or too dangerous for human access.

 When you bring your class to participate in our ROV Engineer and Explore Program, students learn to collaborate in teams to design and build an ROV to complete specific missions.
 They also have the chance to steer a professional grade ROV to observe and explore the underwater environment.
 Students engage with engineering practices, learn how technology can help us observe and protect the Great Lakes, and gain exposure to career paths in marine technology and freshwater protection. *Advanced programming with professional-grade ROVs are available for small groups, robotics clubs, etc. Reach out if you’d like more information.

 ROV Engineer and Explore Program Details